-- All assignments must be submitted electronically and sent to BVanDeWalle@Ambrose.edu. - The student will submit all assignments, each as a discreet electronic file (MS Word file-.doc or .docx), in a single email to the email address above. - All assignments must have a title page containing all of the pertinent information. - All assignments must be double-spaced in 12 point New Times Roman font, with either 1.0 or 1.25 inch margins all around. - Word counts listed above include everything (title page, content, footnotes, etc.). - All assignments must be submitted as Microsoft Word documents (.doc or .docx) only. - File name submitted must begin with the student's surname. - (e.g. Hearn Book Review 1.doc) - The professor will return a graded copy of electronic submissions to the email account from which they came. - The student is advised, when submitting his/her work electronically, to request both a delivery and read receipt. - Students are strongly advised to retain a copy of this syllabus for their records.
+- All assignments must be submitted electronically and sent to BVanDeWalle@Ambrose.edu. - The student will submit all assignments, each as a discreet electronic file (MS Word file-.doc or .docx), in a single email to the address above. - All assignments should have a title page containing all of the pertinent information. - All assignments must be double-spaced in 12 point New Times Roman font, with either 1.0 or 1.25 inch margins all around. - All assignments must be submitted as Microsoft Word documents (.doc or .docx) only. - File name submitted must begin with the student's surname. - o (e. g.
+Hearn Book Review 1.doc) - The professor will return a graded copy of electronic submissions to the email account from which they came. - The student is advised, when submitting his/her work electronically, to request both a delivery and read receipt.

+Students are strongly advised to retain a copy of this syllabus for their records.